-9. Name of prospector's designated representative:
+- 9. Name of prospector's designated representative: - 10.
+Street address of prospector's designated representative (if different from above): - 11.
+Postal address (if different from above): - 12.
+Telephone number: - 13.
+Facsimile number: - 14.
+Electronic mail address: - 15.
+Attach the coordinates of the broad area or areas in which prospecting is to be conducted (in accordance with the World Geodetic System WGS 84). - 16.
+Attach a general description of the prospecting programme, including the date of commencement and the approximate duration of the programme. - 17.
+Attach a written undertaking that the prospector will: - (a) comply with the Convention and the relevant rules, regulations and procedures of the Authority concerning: - (i) cooperation in the training programmes in connection with marine scientific research and transfer of technology referred to in articles 143 and 144 of the Convention; and - (ii) protection and preservation of the marine environment; and - (b) accept verification by the Authority of compliance therewith.

+information should be submitted the Authority): ted in hard copy and in a digital format specified by

+Date:

-10. Street address of prospector's designated representative (if different from above):
+Signature of prospector's designated representative

-- 11. Postal address (if different from above):

-- 12. Telephone number:

-- 13. Facsimile number:

-- 14. Electronic mail address:

-15. Attach the coordinates of the broad area or areas in which prospecting is to be conducted (in accordance with the World Geodetic System WGS 84).

-16. Attach a general description of the prospecting programme, including the date of commencement and the approximate duration of the programme.

-17. Attach a written undertaking that the prospector will:

-(a) comply with the Convention and the relevant rules, regulations and procedures of the Authority concerning:

-(i) cooperation in the training programmes in connection with marine scientific research and transfer of technology referred to in articles 143 and 144 of the Convention; and

-- (ii) protection and preservation of the marine environment; and - (b) accept verification by the Authority of compliance therewith.
+ATTESTATION:

+Signature of person attesting

+Name of person attesting

+Title of person attesting

-18. List hereunder all the attachments and annexes to this notification (all data and information should be submitted in hard copy and in a digital format specified by the Authority):
+18. List hereunder all the attachments and annexes to this notification (all data and